Aarohi-masq/100_days_of_code/README.md

 Day30: Covered basics of Digital Forensics and JDBC in object oriented programming.
 Day31: Completed "CTF Field Guide" book.
 Day32: Resolved some errors in my android application and covered java StringBuilder and StringBuffer.
+Day33: Just revised SDLC models, their advantages and disadvantages.